JCDecaux

-JCDecaux SE (/fr/ zhee-say-də-KOH) is a French multinational corporation focused on outdoor advertising.
+JCDecaux SE (/fr/ zhee-say-də-KOH) is a French multinational corporation specialised in outdoor advertising.
 As of 2016, it is the largest company in its sector worldwide with adverts on 140,000 bus stops and 145 airports.
 The company is headquartered in Neuilly-sur-Seine, near Paris, France.

 The company was founded in 1964 in Lyon by Jean-Claude Decaux who led the company until 2000.
 The company is still majority-owned by the Decaux family, with most of the remaining stock listed on Euronext Paris.
-The founder's sons, Jean-François Decaux and Jean-Charles Decaux, alternate as the chief executive officers.
+The founder's sons, Jean-François Decaux and Jean-Charles Decaux, alternate annually as the chief executive officers.

-The company's chief international competitor is Clear Channel Outdoor.

 History

-Jean-Claude Decaux (1937-2016) first created a company in 1955 that specialised in outdoor advertising alongside motorways.
+Jean-Claude Decaux (1937–2016) first created a company in 1955 that specialised in outdoor advertising alongside motorways.
 However, as these billboards were heavily taxed by law, Jean-Claude Decaux turned towards a business model in 1964 that was based on city billboards and invented the concept of advertising street furniture – well-maintained bus shelters fully funded by advertisers.